andrewthederp/Disgames/README.md

 bot.load_extension("disgames")
 ```

-or call the `register_commands` function manually. by doing
+or call the `register_commands` function manually by doing

 ```py
 from disgames import register_commands